FamilySearch/GEDCOM-registries/registry_tools/README.md

 A Python 3 script named `syncstandard.py` is provided for pulling tag definitions from [the extracted_files of the GEDCOM repo](https://github.com/FamilySearch/GEDCOM/tree/main/extracted-files/tags).
 It is expected that this script will only be needed or used by individuals tasked with releasing a new version of the standard.

+# Making summary files

+The script `makeTSV.py` reads the YAML files in the repository and generates several summary TSV files in the `../generated_files` directory.